 “Let’s go to the Beach,” Landis decides.
 It is 2 pm.
 We can beat the rush hour traffic.
 Taking the 10 Freeway west and south on the 405, we exit on Washington and go west to Venice Beach.
 Wandering the boardwalk, which is more of a bike path, I pull out another joint.
 We lean against the wall around the Muscle Beach workout area and smoke out.
 This bronzed Michelin Man with a bubbled up body and a South African accent comes over and smokes with us.

 “Yah, dis is gud shit,” he pronounces.
 “Much betta than local weed.”

 “Only the best for you, Arnold.”

 We wander and mix with the crowd.
 This chick on skates in a string bikini likes us, or, at least our weed.
 When she asks us to come back to her ‘pad,’ we both giggle.
-I tell her we’re gay.
+I tell her we are gay.
 John gets all red.

 “Now you can tell Debbie what we did today and not havta lie.”

-It’s totally funny.
-But, it reminds him that our afternoon is coming to a close.
+It is totally funny, but reminds him that our afternoon is coming to a close.
 We sit in the swings and watch the sunset.
 It comes early in December.

 “What do you think about the opera themes for each character in the movie?”
 I ask.